207 Squadron RAF Association: Lancaster ED418 EM-G

 According to WR Chorley's RAF Bomber Command Losses of the Second World War (Midland Counties), in the volume for 1943:

-Believed shot down by a night-fighter, coming down 0202 between Hilversum and 's-Graveland (Noord Holland) [ignore red circle when this link is opened].
+Believed shot down by a night-fighter, coming down 0202 between Hilversum and 's-Graveland (Noord Holland) [the map happens to focus on 's-Graveland].
 All are buried in Amersfoort (Oud Leusden) General Cemetery.
 F/L Coldicott won his DFM, Gazetted 26 April 1940, for exceptional coolness during anti-shipping operations off Norway.
 Sgt Whiteoak was flying as the aircraft's second Navigator*.

 William Dick Hawkes was a pupil of Soham Grammar School, Cambridgeshire [the school the website editor attended].
 He is on their Roll of Honour.
-Before joining the RAF he was on the staff of Shire Hall, Cambridge (Cambridgeshire County Council) and is also on their Roll of Honour and is commemorated in Swaffham Prior Cambridgeshire, where he grew up.
+Before joining the RAF he was on the staff of Shire Hall, Cambridge (Cambridgeshire County Council) and is also on their Roll of Honour.
+He is also commemorated in Swaffham Prior Cambridgeshire, where he grew up.

 According to the Bomber Command War Diaries (Middlebrook & Everitt: Penguin, 1990):